 I've spent the last month working on "Scruffy", one of the werewolf puppets for Predatory Moon.
 I've never done a large creature-puppet like this before, and the F/X list calls for three different versions that can do three different things.
 Scruffy is the attack puppet that we'll be using to bite and claw victims with.
-The other two, whom we've christened "Cuddles" and "Buttercup", are to be mechanized for expressions.
+The other two, whom we've christened "Snowball" and "Buttercup", are to be mechanized for expressions.

 I did mention that I've never built anything like this before, right?